 The CB will be convened whenever necessary, but at least once a year.
 Meetings will have a formal agenda and will be minuted.
 The agenda of each meeting will be sent to the Members at least seven (7) calendar days before the meeting.

-Spokesperson

-The Spokesperson is responsible for the coordination of the Activities of the Consortium.

-The Spokesperson has as primary responsibility pursuing the purpose set out in the SID, and for the organisation and execution of the Activities.

-The Spokesperson represents the Consortium on behalf of the CB, and is the primary point of contact for external bodies.

-The CB appoints the Spokesperson for a term of two (2) years.

-Executive Board

-The Executive Board (EB) is the body in charge of steering and guaranteeing progress on agreed EU-T0 Activities in a timely way.

-Members of the EB shall be representative of the Parties.
+Working groups

+Working groups (WGs) can be established by the CB in order to progress on specific topics.

-Members of the EB are proposed by Parties and appointed by the CB
+Members of the WGs are proposed by the Parties and appointed by the CB.

-The EB meets 3-4 times per year.

-The EB receives progress reports on agreed Activities and gives feedback, which takes into account strategic, funding and "political" aspects.

-The EB will be responsible for:
+WGs can include members from within the CB and external to the CB.

+WGs can be, for example, established for:

 The identification of future opportunities for partnerships or collaborative projects in scientific computing, data processing and e-infrastructure area including resources required

-The preparation of plans and ctivities to implement the agreed strategy
+The preparation of plans and activities to implement aspects of the agreed strategy

 The implementation of the approved plans and decisions of the CB

-The monitoring and reporting of the agreed Activities to CB, including collaboration on specific common Activities or R&D projects

-The representation of and its interactions with other organisations under specific mandate from the CB

-The establishment and operation of any coordination and support activities under specific mandate of the CB

-The preparation of clear proposals for decisions to be made by the CB.
+The preparation of clear proposals and strategy papers for decisions to be made by the CB.

-The Executive Board may assign coordinators to those Activities that do not (yet) have their own project structure.